 - We employ a variety of physical and technical measures to keep your data safe and to prevent unauthorised access to, or use or disclosure of, your personal information.

 - Electronic data and databases are stored on secure computer systems and we control who has access to information (using both physical and electronic means).
 Our staff receive data protection training and we have a set of detailed data protection procedures which personnel are required to follow when handling personal data.

 - LCCT specific – if you wish to make donations to LCCT, we would never request your bank details directly.
-BACS payments can be made directly to our business bank account (details of which are available upon request), or via our secure online donation pages (provided by BT Donate).
+BACS payments can be made directly to our business bank account (details of which are available upon request), or via our secure online donation pages (provided by People’s Fundraising).

 We want to ensure you remain in control of your personal data.
-The new General Data Protection Regulations (GDPR), which are being brought into force in May 2018, give everyone a number of very important rights.
+The new General Data Protection Regulations (GDPR), gives everyone a number of very important rights.
 These include

-- the right to ask us to remove your personal data from our records (though this will not apply where it is necessary for us to continue to use the data for a lawful reason)
+- Right to erasure: You have the right to ask us to remove your personal data from our records (although this will not apply where it is necessary for us to continue to use the data for a lawful reason)

-Remember, you can change the way you hear from us or withdraw your permission for us to process your personal data at any time by using the contact details in section 11.
+You can change the way you hear from us or withdraw your permission for us to process your personal data at any time by using the contact details in section 13.

 Legitimate interests means that we can process your personal information if:

 We have a genuine and legitimate reason and we are not harming any of your rights and interests.